Share

 5. Skin and coat often improve significantly – Many owners report shinier coats and fewer skin problems.

-Disadvantages and risks of BARF
+Disadvantages and Risks of BARF

-- Incorrect composition – Without basic knowledge, over- or undersupply can occur.
+- Incorrect composition – Without basic knowledge, over- or under-supply can occur.

 2. Hygiene – Raw meat can contain germs – clean processing is important.

-5. Not every dog is equally suitable – dogs with certain illnesses, very old animals or puppies need an adapted form of raw feeding.
+5. Not every dog is equally suitable – Dogs with certain illnesses, very old animals, or puppies need an adapted form of raw feeding.

 Myths about BARF